-How to Reduce Order Fulfillment Errors with a Smart WMS
+How 3PL Warehouses Can Reduce Order Fulfillment Errors

-Order fulfillment errors can become expensive quickly for warehouses, eCommerce brands, manufacturers, and fulfillment teams.
-A wrong item, missed scan, incorrect label, inventory mismatch, or delayed order update can lead to returns, reships, customer complaints, lost revenue, and extra operational costs.
+Order fulfillment errors can quickly increase costs for warehouses, eCommerce brands, manufacturers, and fulfillment teams.
+A wrong item, a missed scan, an incorrect label, inventory mismatch, or delayed order update can lead to returns, reshipments, customer complaints, lost revenue, and extra labor.

 What Is Order Fulfillment?